 Let us now look into the room.

 Things like Swamiji’s clothes and footwear are preserved here.
-We also see his canes, his turban in two glass cases, a tabla and a tanpura, the musical instruments he used.
+We also see his canes, his turban in two glass cases, a pakhawaj and a tanpura, the musical instruments he used.
 The large cot that we see here was gifted to him by his western disciples.
 However, he did not use it much.
 He preferred the canvas cot lying adjacent to it, or he lay down on a mat spread on the floor.

 On the eastern side of the room are a table and a chair.
 On the table there is a picture of Sri Ramakrishna on a wooden altar.
 Beside the photograph there is an oval crystal image of Swamiji as a wandering monk.
 In this crystal Swamiji is conceived of as the great God Shiva; hence, the Bull, the vehicle of Shiva, in front of him.
 Miss Josephine McLeod, an American associate of Swamiji, got it made most likely in 1917.
 In fact, she got a number of them made and happily distributed them to people as a kind of ‘visiting card’, as she said.
 Why crystal?
 ‘Nothing but crystal can represent Swamiji’ was her insightful answer.